Swindon Stadium

-Swindon Stadium, also known as the Abbey Stadium, is a Greyhound Board of Great Britain regulated greyhound racing track and former speedway track in Blunsdon, Swindon, England.
+Abbey Stadium (currently branded by operators Stadia UK as Swindon Stadium) is a greyhound racing track and former speedway track in Blunsdon, Swindon, England.
+The track is regulated by the Greyhound Board of Great Britain and has a circumference of 315 metres.

+From inception, the stadium was home to the Swindon Robins, who later competed in the SGB Premiership until 2021.

 Greyhound racing currently takes place every Monday, Wednesday, Friday and Sunday as part of the ARC fixture schedule.

-Speedway

-The stadium was home to the Swindon Robins, who competed in the SGB Premiership until 2021.
-The speedway track has a circumference of 315 metres.

-Opening
+The stadium is due to close at the end of 2025, and is set for demolition at the start of 2026.

+History

-The stadium opened to the public on 23 July 1949 when it hosted the Swindon Robins speedway team; greyhound racing followed three years later on 1 November 1952.
+The stadium opened to the public as the Abbey Stadium on 23 July 1949 when it hosted the Swindon Robins speedway team; greyhound racing followed three years later on 1 November 1952.
+The first dog race initially raced as an independent, with 2,000 people attending to watch a greyhound called Don't Care win a 324-yard race in a time of 19.02 secs at odds of 6–1.
 Swindon had two earlier short-lived greyhound track venues, in the village of Wroughton and near the town centre in Edinburgh Street, but both had disappeared by the mid-thirties.
 The stadium occupied a rural setting south of Lady Lane and was named after the Blunsdon Abbey estate in Blunsdon St Andrew, a Victorian estate which had seen its main house destroyed by fire in 1904.

-History

-The track initially raced as an independent, with 2,000 people attending on 1 November 1952 to watch a greyhound called Don't Care win a 324-yard race in a time of 19.02 secs at odds of 6–1.
 The stadium came into the hands of the Bristol Greyhound Racing Association, owners of Oxford and Eastville (Bristol) stadiums at that time.
 This led to the track becoming part of the National Greyhound Racing Club during April 1968.
 The Silver Plume competition arrived in the same year, as the track's principal event.
 Another independent track to the northwest of Swindon opened during the sixties at Common Platt but had little effect on the business of its larger neighbour.

 In 1983 ADT (British Car Auctions) purchased the Abbey Stadium and used its large car park as a base for their sales.
 Other competitions at the track were the Grand National of the West, Pride of the West and the Jubilee Stakes.
 In 1997 the BS Group sold their Eastville stadium and bought Swindon from ADT.
 The entire Bristol operation including the racing office, bookmakers, trainers, the Western Two Year Old Produce Stakes and the BAGS contract transferred to Swindon.